KaihuaTang/Local-Disco-Diffusion-v5.2.jupyterNote/README.md

 then we can run the Local_Disco_Diffusion_v5_2.ipynb to generate your amazing images!

 The text prompts can be gound at Section 7 in the notebook file.
 You can type multiple sentences to describe the image with the importance weight ":Number" at the end of each sentences like *["a realistic image of a ginger cat:2", "a beautiful kitchen:1"]*.
 More detailed instructions about the parameters of Disco Diffusion Project can be found at Zippy's [Disco Diffusion Cheatsheet v0.3](https://docs.google.com/document/d/1l8s7uS2dGqjztYSjPpzlmXLjl5PM3IGkRWI3IiCuK7g/edit).

+## Two Versions
+There are two versions of jupyter notebook files for the Disco Diffusion project.

+1. The file *Local_Disco_Diffusion_original_v5_2.ipynb* only has the necessary modifications with minimum changes.
+All functions are still kept in one single file just like the Colab version.

+2. The file *Local_Disco_Diffusion_v5_2.ipynb* puts all the functions in separate utils files, so it only contains the core function and all the parameters.